Top 15 Angular Interview Questions and Answers for 2022

 - It supports two-way data-binding

-- It obeys MVC pattern architecture
+- Angular obeys MVC pattern architecture

-- It supports static template and Angular template
+- Supports static templates and Angular template

 - You can add a custom directive